grain-lang/grain/stdlib/runtime/unsafe/wasmref.md

 Retrieves the signed 31-bit integer value from the provided `WasmRef` if it represents a WasmI31 Reference.

-NOTE: This function may throw a runtime error if the provided reference is not a WasmI31 Reference.
+NOTE: This function will throw a runtime error if the provided reference is not a WasmI31 Reference.

 Parameters: